sohumt123/CimReader/backend/README.md

-# 4C Tool Backend
+# CIMez Backend

-This directory contains the backend code for the 4C Tool application.
+This directory contains the backend code for the CIMez application - an AI-powered PDF intelligence tool.

 ## Directory Structure